openmhealth/web-visualizations/README.md

 }
 ```

-To override these defaults, simply specify them in the corresponding `measures` section of the `options` object passed to `OMHWebVisualization.Chart(...)`.
-If you would like to graph `heart_rate` data with a blue line and no tooltips, for example, you'd use the following settings object:
+To override these defaults, edit the default styles, and specify the interface settings in the `options` object passed to `OMHWebVisualization.Chart(...)`.
+If you would like to graph `heart_rate` data with a blue line and no tooltips, for example, you'd use the following settings object to turn off tooltips:

 ```javascript
 {